Teleport EKS Auto-Discovery | Teleport

 mapRoles.
 Replace

-This step will link the Teleport IAM role into the Kubernetes RBAC group
+Service will use.
+This step will link the Teleport IAM role into the Kubernetes

 apiVersion: v1